Tiago-Minuzzi/HamleTE/README.md

 | Seq_835 | TE | 0.792 | DNA | 0.89 | DNA | 0.89 | Tc1-Mariner | 1.0 |
 | Seq_328 | TE | 0.966 | Retro | 1.0 | LTR | 1.0 | Copia | 0.705 |
 | Seq_102 | TE | 0.99 | Retro | 0.9 | nonLTR | 1.0 | LINE | 0.966|

+## Questions, issues and requests <a name="issues"></a>

+If you have any questions about the usage, issues found during usage or feature requests, please, feel free to open an issue on the [issues section](https://github.com/Tiago-Minuzzi/HamleTE/issues) of HameleTE's github page.

 ---